Chaeng-Ploypaphat-S/yummigo/README.md

 As a foodie
 - sign up
-- search eatery
+- search an eatery (based on favorite food)
-- get direction from Google Map
+- get direction
 - share picture/vdo on social media
 - leave a review
-- subscribe to a certain dish
+- subscribe to new eatery in town, new menu, promotions, and more

 ![foodie](foodie.png)

 As an eatery
 - sign up
-- add/update profile including menu and any information
+- take reservations
-- announce news to subscribers
+- announce new items, promotions, and more to subscribers
 - reply to reviews

 ![eatery](eatery.png)